ddella/Docker-OpenSSL/README.md

 >openssl                  3.17.0            544147acb910   14 minutes ago   16.4MB
 >```
 ### Cleanup
-Exit the running container and delete the temporary image.
+Exit the running container and delete the temporary Docker image.

 Use this command to delete image:
 ```shell
 docker rmi tempo:3.17.0
 ```
+>You can delete the file `alpine-minirootfs-3.17.0-x86_64.tar.gz`.
 ## 5. Run the container
 Use this command to start the container in detach mode:
 ```shell